Dynamitos/Seele/WRITEUP.md

 ## Custom containers and other utilities

 Some of the basic containers are reimplemented, mostly not for any particular feature, but because that makes them more customizable and extendable for future uses and performance optimizations, like serialization for example.
-Due to them occuring in the code samples later, they will be quickly mentioned here.
+Due to some of them occuring in the code samples later, they will be quickly mentioned here.

 - `Array`: A heap-array backed dynamically resizable container, like `std::vector`
 - `StaticArray`: A static-array backed non-resizable container, like `std::array`